Neural Networks Without Magic: Occam’s Razor and a Programmer’s View

 Semantics

-• Re-entrancy: don’t call into the same handle concurrently
+• Re-entrancy: don’t call into the same handle concurrently.

 MQL5 usage